MP Board 9th and 11th exam results declared; check at vimarsh.mp.gov.in

 Here is the direct link to check the MP Board 9th and 11th class result.

-With the outbreak of Coronavirus, students are suggested to check the result from their mobile phones or personal computers in the comfort of their homes or their residence, and to avoid visiting crowded cyber cafes.
-If visiting cyber cafe is necessary, precautions must be taken to keep the hands clean after using the public computer and maintaining social distances from other people.
+With the outbreak of Coronavirus, candidates are suggested to check the result from their mobile phones or personal computers from the comfort of their homes or their residences, and to avoid visiting crowded cybercafes.
+If visiting a cybercafe is necessary, precautions must be taken to keep the hands sanitised before and after using the public computer and maintaining a social distance from other people.

 How to check MP Board 9th and 11 class result: